Election advertisements (other than election programmes on TV or radio) can be displayed or published at any time, except on election day.

 All election advertisements – no matter where they’re published or displayed – must include a ‘promoter statement’ that identifies the person responsible for the advertisement.

-We have put together specific guidance around the rules during the advance voting period and on election day, and on the use of social media.
+We have put together specific guidance around on the use of social media.

 If you have concerns about any election advertisement, or you wish to make a complaint, you can email us at firstname.lastname@example.org.